armanriazi/refi/docs/refi/refi.md

 - [7] Honors place & community
 - [8] In right relationship

+### The eight principles describe [30]

+#### Principle #1: In Right Relationship

+There is a growing momentum to see beyond shareholders’ value maximization.
+Corporations include Environment, Social and Governance measures in their Business Report.

+#### Principle #2: Views Wealth Holistically

+Wealth is beyond one just Financial goals; Perhaps it is a satisfying social network, access to parks and natural spaces, the ability to pursue curiosity and develop intellectually, or spiritual fulfilment.

+#### Principle #3: Innovative, Adaptive, Responsive

+To Solve problems creatively.
+Let us create Businesses that do that well are the ones that survive.
+Creative business models are often the best at not only solving challenging issues in a way but also benefiting local communities and the planet.

+#### Principle #4: Empowered Participation

+Decentralized leadership is a way to ensure everyone has a voice and buy-in to the company’s goals and empowers professional relationships.
+Support policies that are good for both people and the planet.

+#### Principle #5: Honors Community and Place

+Each human community consists of peoples, traditions, beliefs, and institutions uniquely shaped by long-term pressures of geography, human history, culture, local environment, and changing human needs.

+A Regenerative Economy nurtures healthy and resilient communities and regions, each uniquely informed by the essence of its individual history and place.”

+#### Principle #6: Edge Effect Abundance

+More diverse employees are more innovative, create more profits, and have more satisfied employees.
+Diversity in perspectives helps groups make informed decisions, lead to greater creativity, and fosters environments of respect.
+This business “edge effect” is a feature of more regenerative economic systems.

+#### Principle #7: Robust Circulatory Flow

+Nature is a cyclic, regenerative system in which each part serves a purpose.
+In Nature, there is no waste, and a fallen log becomes home to fungus and food for termites.
+Find ways to reduce or reuse “waste” in our own life or introduce them into our company.

+#### Principle #8: Seeks Balance

+Corporations should balance the profit motive with an equal emphasis on people and the planet.
+Business can be a force that helps social, ecological, and economic systems operate in a healthy balance.
+Balance is a theme that runs through each of the Regenerative Principles.
+Things work better when they are in balance.
+Decentralized finance (DeFi) eliminates intermediaries by allowing people, merchants, and businesses to conduct financial transactions through Blockchain Technology.

 ## Sustainability vs Regenerative

 Regenerative is **seeking strategies** for less harmful social and environmental practices (“do less bad”) to achieve competitive advantage rather than “doing more good.”.